 Main types of life insurance

 Life insurance is intended to provide a financial cushion for your loved ones when you die.
 It’s up to you to decide how much cover you want, so many people choose an amount that will pay off any debts, such as their mortgage, loans and credit cards as well as any funeral costs.
 You may decide to opt for a bigger sum, to ensure living expenses are also covered if you’re no longer around to provide an income.
+You can find out whether life insurance is right for you in our guide Do I need life insurance?

 The main types of life insurance available are: